BLCK-B/MusicReleaseTracker/CONTRIBUTING.md

 - fork
 - git clone your fork
-- in your IDE, set up Java SDK for project and Gradle
+- in IDE, set up Java SDK for project and Gradle
 - sync Gradle
 - `cd vue` `npm install`

 ## Tests

 Backend tests can be found in `src/test/`.
 Right click the folder or `./gradlew test` to run them.
-Frontend tests are in `vue/tests/`.
-They are run with `npm run test`.

 ## Run